-- Whether the proposed activity will exacerbate existing and potential adverse effects; - ii.
-Whether existing development and/or land use represents a threshold with respect to the site's ability to absorb further change; - Where development has already occurred, whether further development is likely to adversely affect the character and amenity of the area; and - iv.
+- i.
+Whether the proposed activity will exacerbate existing and potential adverse effects: - Whether existing development and/or land use represents a threshold with respect to the site's ability to absorb further change; - iii.
+Where development has already occurred, whether further development is likely to adversely affect the character and amenity of the area; and - iv.
 Whether the extent of any Development Control modification will be limited so that the effect on adjacent land (except where any person affected has provided written approval of the modification) in terms of the protection of amenity afforded them by the Policies and Rules of the Plan is not significant.

-16.7.5 Assessment Criteria for Discretionary and Non-Complying Activities
+Specific Discretionary Activity Assessment Criteria Assessment Criteria for Discretionary and Non-Complying Activities